open-telemetry/opentelemetry-dotnet-contrib/src/OpenTelemetry.Contrib.Instrumentation.MySqlConnector/README.md

 This option can be set to instruct the instrumentation to record Exceptions as Activity [events](https://github.com/open-telemetry/opentelemetry-specification/blob/main/specification/trace/semantic_conventions/exceptions.md).

-> Due to the limitation of this library's implementation, We cannot get the raw `MysqlException`,
-> only exception message is available.

 The default value is `false` and can be changed by the code like below.